SciKit-Surgery/scikit-surgerytutorial02/doc/01_Starting_Out.rst

   python -m  cookiecutter https://github.com/SciKit-Surgery/PythonTemplate.git

-Follow the prompts, we should call our project something descriptive, so if you're doing sphere fitting:
+Step 5: Follow the prompts, we should call our project something descriptive, so if you're doing sphere fitting:
 ::

   project_name [My New Project]: scikit-surgery-sphere-fitting